This Day In Literary History

 “The real things haven't changed.
 It is still best to be honest and truthful; to make the most of what we have; to be happy with simple pleasures; and have courage when things go wrong.” - Laura Ingalls Wilder

-Today's video features a reading of the first chapter Laura Ingalls Wilder's classic children's book, Little House on the Prairie.
+Today's video features a complete reading of Laura Ingalls Wilder's classic children's book, Little House on the Prairie.
 Enjoy!